 Instructions

-- Quickly pour the caramel into the bottom of the mold.
-Swirl to coat the bottom evenly.
+- Pour the hot caramel into the base of your flan mold, swirling to coat the bottom evenly.
+Let it set.

-- Strain the egg mixture through a fine-mesh sieve into the mold.
-This helps create a smooth flan texture.
+- Strain the mixture through a fine sieve into the caramel-lined mold to ensure a smooth texture.

-- Allow the flan to cool to room temperature, then refrigerate for at least 6 hours or overnight.
+- Remove from the oven and let cool completely.
+Chill in the fridge for at least 6 hours or overnight.

-- Place a plate on top, and invert to release the flan with the caramel sauce on top.
+- To serve, run a knife around the edges and invert onto a plate to release the flan with the caramel on top.

 Notes